11 Salesperson Skills Of Top Performers [INFOGRAPHIC]

 10. Technological Adaptability

 These days, new technology seemingly pops up every day.
 While adapting to new technologies involves time to overcome a learning curve, the benefits are worth it since they can make a salesperson’s job more manageable.

 From using CRMs to sales automation tools, one must be adept at using technology and adaptable to new ones.
 It’s essential to have the basic tech skills locked down and to possess or develop the ability to adjust to the rapid technological shifts these days.

 11. Research Skills

-Research is one of the most important, if not the most important, hard skill that a sales rep must have.
+Research is one of the most important, if not the most important, sales representative skills.
 Without research, you’ll have a hard time going through the entire sales cycle faster and more efficiently.

 Research allows you to work with relevant and accurate information about prospects, so you’re coming in as someone who wants to help and not just someone who wants to sell them something.
 Learning more about the prospect and their needs can also help you tailor your offers to those that can help the prospect.

 Bonus Tip: Product Knowledge